SSTP Dates: June 9 - July 27, 2024

 - What does the fee include?

 The program fee for summer 2021 is $4800.
 The program fee covers on-campus residential housing, staffing, insurance, membership to outdoor gym-recreational facilities, laboratory manual and research text book, a program t-shirt, and most program-sponsored activity expenses such as entrance tickets, transportation, and meals for field trips, weekly social activities and events, a banquet, a student-faculty-parent research poster reception, closing ceremony, and a group picture.
 The cost to attend the UF SSTP does not include daily meals.

 Limited financial aid may be available for students attending a Florida high school.
 Financial Aid Applications should be submitted with the application or as soon as possible after the application is completed.
 Students qualifying for potential scholarships will be waived the program deposit if accepted to the UF SSTP.

 The amount of personal spending money required for the program varies.
-Students should budget for the following: grocery shopping; the number of meals he or she plans to eat out; non-program-sponsored social activities such as going to the movies; souvenirs from the UF bookstore and fieldtrips; drinks, snacks, and meals at a theme park; and some academic expenses such as printing in UF computer labs and printing of the final research poster.
+Students should budget for the following: grocery shopping; the number of meals he or she plans to eat out; non-program-sponsored social activities such as going to the movies; souvenirs from the UF bookstore and fieldtrips; and some academic expenses such as printing in UF computer labs and printing of the final research poster.

 Transportation cost for travel to and from Gainesville are the responsibility of the students and their families.